 Senior Governance Consultant, BoardSource

-David Styers brings more than two decades of consulting and training experience, as well as an extensive background working at the forefront of nonprofit and civic engagement in volunteer and leadership development, to his role as a BoardSource senior governance consultant.
-A BoardSource Certified Governance Trainer, Civic Change Leadership Trainer, and Youth Leadership Trainer, he has expertise in nonprofit board responsibilities and exceptional practices, fundraising, leadership and partnership development, outcomes measurement, strategic planning, and volunteer management.
+David Styers brings nearly three decades of nonprofit consulting and training experience, as well as an extensive background working at the forefront of civic engagement in volunteer and leadership development, to his role as a BoardSource senior governance consultant since 2007.
+He provides project management, consulting, and training services to major organizations across the nation on best governance practices, emerging trends and developments in the nonprofit sector, and chief executive assessment and coaching.
+A BoardSource Certified Governance trainer, Rapid Innovation Lab facilitator, Civic Change Leadership trainer, and Youth Leadership trainer, David has expertise in nonprofit board responsibilities and exceptional practices, fundraising, leadership and partnership development, outcomes measurement, strategic planning, and volunteer management.
 His clients have included local, state, national, and international organizations.

-Active on nonprofit boards, David is secretary of Discovery Community, immediate past treasurer of the International Association for Volunteer Effort (IAVE), immediate past chair of the Council for Certification in Volunteer Administration (CCVA), and past president of Volunteer Alexandria.
-He is a summa cum laude, Phi Beta Kappa graduate with a bachelor of arts degree in English and religion from Wake Forest University in Winston-Salem, North Carolina.
+As a performer, David sang with the San Francisco Chorus for nearly five seasons, and The Washington Chorus for 20 seasons.
+Active on nonprofit boards, David is past vice president of programs for the Association for Talent Development Golden Gate Chapter, past secretary of Discovery Community, past treasurer of the International Association for Volunteer Effort (IAVE), past chair of the Council for Certification in Volunteer Administration (CCVA), and past president of Volunteer Alexandria.
+He holds a Specialization in Design Thinking and Innovation from the University of Virginia Darden School of Business and has a Phi Beta Kappa, Magna Cum Laude degree in English from Wake Forest University.
+David lives in Jersey City, NJ.